hedi0/SalesPrediction/README.md

     *   Integrate A/B testing framework for model comparison and selection.
     *   Implement anomaly detection to flag unusual sales patterns.
     *   Improve documentation for easier onboarding and contribution.

+e.g., LSTMs, Transformers) for enhanced accuracy in time-series forecasting.
+    *   Integrate A/B testing framework for model comparison and selection.
+    *   Implement anomaly detection to flag unusual sales patterns.
+    *   Improve documentation for easier onboarding and contribution.